KadeerCanada/count_word/README.md

 # HelloWorld

-this is a test
+this is a test.

-c'est un test
+c'est un test.